Roelf - Water Level Manager

 The bar is set high

 I love water.
-It is dynamic and calming at the same time.
+It is dynamic and soothing at the same time.
 I could watch it forever.
 Every day.
 And water is important.
 We all need it.
 In my job, I want to waste as little water as possible.
 I set high standards for myself.
-A new challenge is to get more fresh water into the coastal areas.
-But that takes some effort; it's an art to use the pumps and pumping stations in the right way.
+A new challenge is to get more freshwater into the coastal areas.
+But that takes some effort; it's an art to use the pumps and pumping stations the right way.

-Sometimes, as a water level manager, you have to choose between two evils.
-When it is very dry, you can let the water level drop, with all the consequences that has for life in and around the water.
+Sometimes, as a water level manager, you have to choose the lesser of two evils.
+When it is really dry, you can let the water level drop, with all the consequences that has for life in and around the water.
 Or you can allow lower-quality water in so that the water level remains stable.

-It also happens that theoretical plans do not work in practice.
-In that case, the water system manager jumps into my car and we go out into the field to see what the bottlenecks are and how we can solve them.
-At the same time, I benefit greatly from the data analyses of the water system manager or hydrologist.
+It also true that theoretical plans do not always work in practice.
+In that case, the water system manager jumps into my car and we go out into the field to see what the issues are and how we can solve them.
+At the same time, I find the data analyses of the water system manager or hydrologist really useful.
 They help me determine the correct water level.

-‘In the Netherlands, it’s easier to become a professional soccer player than a gauge operator.’
+‘In the Netherlands, it’s easier to become a professional football player than a water level manager.’

-I often joke that in the Netherlands, it's easier to become a professional soccer player than a water level manager.
-That's really true; we have many more paid soccer players than water level managers.
+I often joke that in the Netherlands, it's easier to become a professional football player than a water level manager.
+That's true, you know - we have many more professional football players than water level managers.
 It's a real specialism and a profession that you mainly learn through practical experience.
 Of course, you need technical knowledge and you have to be able to read maps, but it's just as much about common sense and learning by doing.

 From irrigation to culvert